Ilse Fehling: Career

-In 1940, Ilse Fehling began work at Tobis-Europa as the chief outfitter.
+In 1940, Fehling began work at Tobis-Europa as the chief outfitter.
 Here she optimized the costume department by expanding and continuing to develop it.
 While working there, Fehling implemented a system for reusing previously-worn costumes.
 During World War II, she published an article on creative costume reuse in the popular fashion press as an inspiration to women living under rationing.

 By 1946, Fehling lived in Rottack before returning to Munich in 1952 where she lived out the rest of her life.
 Fehling opened her own studio after settling in Munich, where she worked on sculptures, stage sets, and press drawings.
 Fehling did some additional work in Geneva, where her daughter was an international student.
-Her final design project was for the Cologne cinema Die Lupe in 1965, where she conceptualized the interior design.
+Her final design project was for the Cologne cinema "Die Lupe" in 1965, where she conceptualized the interior design.

+Personal life and death

+In 1923, Fehling married Henry S. Witting.
+In 1928, she gave birth to a daughter, Gaby; she divorced Witting a year later.

 Fehling died on February 25, 1982.